tasesmuemils/100DaysOfCode/web_development/diary.md

 Its very hard to motivate myself of learning something.
 I think I will finish netninja tutorials and jump in 30js right away!

+# 05.03.2019 51/100
+Setting HTML/CSS up for JS30 first task

 # 06.03.2019 52/100
 Havent used my own PC.
-Long time to get everything right....
+Long time to get everything right....But I almost done with first task.

+# 07.03.2019 53/100
+DRUMS - DONE!
+First task of JS30 finished.
+Lots of new stuff and my own design looks awesome.